danWatkinson/snapp-vtt/docs/development-workflow.md

 - [0001 – Rules of Engagement](adr/0001-rules-of-engagement.md) – The foundational ADR that defines this workflow.
 - [0002 – Tech Stack and High-Level Testing Approach](adr/0002-tech-stack-and-testing.md) – Details on testing tools and strategies.
+- [0004 – HTTPS-Only Transport Security](adr/0004-https-transport-security.md) – How HTTPS is enforced across web and services.
 - [API Overview](api-overview.md) – How to discover and use service APIs.
 - [Review of 0001 Compliance](review-0001-rules-of-engagement-compliance.md) – Current compliance status against the rules of engagement.